Husach/kottans_frontend/README.md

+Task 00
-This information was interesting, but I already knew a lot.
+          -  This information was interesting, but I already knew a lot.

 Task 01 - Linux Command Line Basics